jhpyle/docassemble/_docs/functions.md

 to its `isoformat()`.
 Other objects are converted to `None`.

 If you want the raw [Python] dictionary, you can call `all_variables(simplify=False)`.
-However, you should never save the result of this function to your interview, because then your interview dictionary will double in size.
+However, you should never save the result of this function as a variable in the interview session, because then the interview answers will double in size.

 **docassemble** keeps a dictionary called `_internal` in the interview variables and uses it for a variety of internal purposes.
 By default, it is not included in the output of [`all_variables()`].
 If you want `_internal` to be included, set the optional keyword parameter `include_internal` to `True`.
-This has parameter has no effect when `simplify` is `False`.
+This parameter has no effect when `simplify` is `False`.

 The [`all_variables()`] function also has three special behaviors: